Skip to main content

 How do HR software systems manage data security and compliance?

-Additionally, these systems strive to comply with global data protection regulations such as GDPR, HIPAA, and SOC 2 to ensure they meet legal standards for data privacy and security.
-It’s also important for businesses to assess the data security practices of any third-party HR software or services they use, ensuring these external entities adhere to the same high standards of data protection
+Most HR management software complies with global data protection regulations such as GDPR, HIPAA, and SOC 2 to ensure they meet legal standards for data privacy and security.
+Businesses should also assess the data security practices of any third-party HR software or services they use to ensure they follow the same strict data security protocols.

 This article offers more details into data management best practices if you’re interested in learning more.